 How does R&D tax relief work?

-The benefit comes in the form of a corporation tax liability reduction and/or a direct payout from HMRC.
-If your business is spending money on developing new products, processes or services, or modifying existing ones, you can apply for R&D tax relief to receive reduction in your CT and/or cash payment.
+The benefit comes in the form of a corporation tax liability reduction and/or a tax credit payment from HMRC.
+If your business is spending money on developing new products, processes or services, or modifying existing ones, you can apply for R&D tax relief to receive a reduction in your CT and/or cash payment.

 Who can claim R&D tax relief?

 It is often thought that only businesses undertaking traditional lab work qualify for R&D, but actually that couldn’t be further from the truth.
 R&D occurs in any sector, you can learn more about the types of projects that qualify for R&D tax relief in our Industry tab.
-From recruitment, to tea making to construction and financial services there is always room for innovation.
+From recruitment and tea-making to construction and financial services there is always room for innovation.

 What is an R&D project?

 For tax purposes, R&D takes place when you are creating something that will advance the overall knowledge or capability in the field of science and technology.
-In simple terms, if you are solving industry problems, creating new software, process or materials or anything that could be considered Intellectual Property, you qualify.
-Alternatively, you can simply be changing or modifying existing existing products, processes or services, these activities may qualify.
+In simple terms, if you are solving industry problems, creating new software, a new process or materials, you qualify.
+Alternatively, you can simply be changing or modifying existing products, processes or services, these activities may qualify.

 Speak to one of our R&D Tax Relief specialists

 Just choose a time that suits you below for a no obligation chat about your R&D